amigavision/amigavision.github.io/best.md

 ## MiSTer FPGA

-MiSTer provides a hardware-accurate Amiga implementation without the practical downsides of aging electronics.
+[MiSTer FPGA] provides a hardware-accurate Amiga implementation without the practical downsides of aging electronics.

 It delivers cycle-accurate behavior, extremely low and consistent input/output latency, correct PAL and NTSC timing, and support for both modern HDMI displays and native analog CRT output, even simultaneously.
 Power usage is low, and once configured, ongoing maintenance is minimal.